 Let's Encrypt Readies for Certificate Transparency with Embedded SCTs

-Certificate Transparency support will allow websites using Let's Encrypt certificates to implement the Expect-CT HTTP header.
+Certificate Transparency support allows websites using Let's Encrypt certificates to implement the Expect-CT HTTP header.
 This header provides additional security by instructing web browsers to verify the certificates they receive against public certificate transparency logs.
 Forged or otherwise malicious certificates are often absent from these logs, and will never contain the correct SCT, making them easier to detect when a site uses

 What Certificate Transparency does